Skip to main content

 Epoch Cycle Game Cover

-Epoch Cycle is a single player city builder game with drama and science fiction themes.
+Epoch Cycle is a single player city builder game with a science fiction theme.
 It was developed by GeometricUniverse and was released on January 16, 2026.
 It received neutral reviews from players.

 Apocalypse is Not the End—It's Your Beginning.
 Become the supreme leader of a civilization in an apocalyptic world ravaged by extreme weather.
 Guide your people through an eternal cycle of destruction and rebirth, fighting to preserve the ember of survival.
 Every collapse fuels the rise of a new era—your choices will forge a legacy across four monumental epochs.
 DEFY A MERCILESS WORLD Face le…